 Follow-up to the Committee’s Views and Recommendations

-During its 82th session (9-27 September 2019) the Committee published its first Follow up progress report on individual communications, which helps track State’s implementation of the Committee’s adopted Views.
+The Committee publishes a Follow up progress report on individual communications, which helps track State’s implementation of the Committee’s adopted Views.
 It is also possible to consult the Table of Views adopted by the Committee on the Rights of the Child and Follow-up status to know which States have provided a response to the Committee’s Views, and for which this is still pending.

 It is vital that State parties to the OPIC fully implement the Committee’s Views and recommendations to ensure the realization of children’s rights.
 The OPIC provides for follow-up procedures, but it is important to advocate for the implementation of the OPIC through other means.